18F/css-style-guide/css-styleguide.md

   display: none !important
 }
 ```
 - Keep specificity low and trend upwards in specificity as you move further down file.
-See Specificty graph.
+See Specificity graph.
 - Don't use unnecessary tag selectors.
 ```scss
 // Bad